In re C.M.

 On 4, 6, and 9 August 2007, Alexander was taken to the Emergency Room at Cape Fear Valley Medical Center (“CFVMC”).
 On each occasion, Phillip drove Nicei to the hospital with Alexander.
 Rather than going in with them, Phillip instructed Nicei to take Alexander inside the hospital, since Olympia had Medicaid for Alexander, and hospital officials would not know Nicei was not Alexander’s mother.

-On 4 August 2007, Alexander was feverish, had a sore in his mouth, and had stomach pain.
+[57] On 4 August 2007, Alexander was feverish, had a sore in his mouth, and had stomach pain.
 He was diagnosed with stomatitis, given medication, and released.
-On 6 August 2007, Alexander's fever and stomach pain continued.
+On 6 August 2007, Alexander’s fever and stomach pain continued.
 He was diagnosed with herpangina, given medication, and released.
 On 9 August 2007, Alexander was again seen for his stomach pain.
-He also had a lump on the back of his head and his hair was noticeably sparse.
+He-also had a lump on the back of his head and his hair was noticeably sparse.
 He was diagnosed with herpangina, tinea capitis, and scalp hematoma.
 During this visit, Nicei advised the Emergency Room physician that Alexander had fallen a couple of days earlier.
 Alexander was again released with medications.

 On 18 August 2007, Phillip took Alexander to the races while Nicei stayed home with Tess.
 He returned late that evening, and Alexander would not easily go to bed.
-Phillip slapped Alexander's head and told him to "shut the f__ up."
+Phillip slapped Alexander’s head and told him to “shut the f— up.”

 The next day, Phillip, Nicei, Alexander, and Tess left the house to go grocery shopping, but Alexander did not want to go.
-He was dropped off at a "cousin['s]" house.
-After grocery shopping, they picked up Alexander, stopped by McDonald's for lunch, and went home.
+He was dropped off at a “cousinfs]” house.
+After grocery shopping, they picked up Alexander, stopped by McDonald’s for lunch, and went home.

 Free access — add to your briefcase to read the full text and ask questions with AI